 In a then anonymous letter to The Pennsylvania Gazette on February 4, 1735, Benjamin Franklin coined the famous phrase "an ounce of prevention is worth a pound of cure" when talking about the need for a better fire fighting service in the city of Philadelphia [ref].
 In December 1736, a fire fighting service was formed in Philadelphia, and in 1752, Franklin's Union Fire Company, along with members of other fire fighting groups, formed the Philadelphia Contributionship, the first insurance company in the American colonies.
 Today, Franklin's proverb remains as valuable as ever.
 As shown in this article, a little bit of prevention, in the form of regular home maintenance and a good insurance policy, can go a long way towards preventing future losses.

-For more information on homeowners insurance and related topics, check out the links on the next page.
+For more information on homeowners insurance and related topics, check out the links below.

 - "Benjamin Franklin - Citizen Ben - Insurance Ben-efactor."
 2002.
 PBS. http://www.pbs.org/benfranklin/l3_citizen_insurance.html

 - "III - Home Insurance Information."
 Insurance Information Institute. http://www.iii.org/individuals/homei/

 - "III - Hurricane Katrina: One Year Later."
 Insurance Information Institute. http://www.iii.org/media/hottopics/additional/katrina1year/

 - Lind, K. Michelle.
 "The Homeowner's Insurance Crisis."
 3/2006.
 Arizona Association of Realtors. http://www.aaronline.com/documents/ins_crisis.aspx